vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 # Improve compilation time

-To improve compilation time, you can use your RAM instead of your ROM memory (useful if you do not have an SSD).
+To improve compilation time, you can use your RAM instead of your ROM (useful if you do not have an SSD).
 To do so, you have to add the following line to your `/etc/fstab` file:

 ```bash
 none    /tmp/    tmpfs    noatime,size=10%    0    0
 ```

-**Note:** this limit the `/tmp` partition size (by 10% of the amount of max RAM) and can block large usage of the `/tmp` cache (such as building singularity images).
+**Note:** this limits the `/tmp` partition size (by 10% of the max RAM) and can block large usage of the `/tmp` cache (such as building singularity images).
-Don't forget to change the cache to use for these cases (or increase the size of `/tmp` in the line above depending on your amount of RAM available).
+Don't forget to change the cache to use for these cases (or increase the size of `/tmp` in the line above depending on your RAM available).

 Hope it helps some of you.
 If you have advices or more trick don't hesitate to share your knowledge :smile:.